17 Sep 2019

 Playing together and Playing apart: Exploring Sport and Society in Partition–Era Ireland.”

 Sport often reflects the divisions evident on the island of Ireland and beyond.
 It also provides a window into the identity, culture and values of society.
 The ‘decade of centenaries’ from 1912 to 1922 was marked by industrial, political and social unrest in Belfast and beyond.
 It was this era that eventually saw the partition of the island.
 This event will promote an enhanced understanding about the lives, perspectives and ambitions of those who lived through partition–era Ireland.
 We will consider what options were open to sporting bodies after partition and how these both shaped and were influenced by the political events on the island.

-There will be presentations and a chaired panel discussion featuring inputs from Dónal McAnallen, Neal Garnham and Katie Liston who will share their work on the history and development of sport in Ireland, including the impact of major changes on sporting culture in partition–era in Ireland.
+There will be presentations and a panel discussion chaired by Kate Turner (Healing through Remembering) with inputs from Dónal McAnallen, Neal Garnham and Katie Liston who will share their work on the history and development of sport in Ireland, including the impact of major changes on sporting culture in partition–era in Ireland.